Isamu Takeshita: Activities after retirement

 In February 1937, Takeshita was appointed head of the Japanese Boy Scouts, Sea Scouts, and YMCA.
 This was part of the general militarization of Japanese sports and athletics taking place at that time.
 Later that year, he was also approached about becoming the head of the Japanese Amateur Athletic Federation, but he declined this offer.

 In May 1939, Takeshita became the third president of the Japan Sumo Association.
 He held this post until November 1945.

 In April 1941, he became head of Japan's New Sword Society.
 This organization supported makers of modern Japanese swords that were handmade in the traditional fashion.

 Takeshita died in Tokyo in July 1949.
-Takeshita Street in Shibuya, Tokyo takes its name from the location of Isamu Takeshita's residence.
+Coincidentally he made his home in the area of Takeshita Street in Shibuya, Tokyo.
+The Takeshita place name dates from the Edo era.

 Connection with aikido

 Encounter with Morihei Ueshiba

 Takeshita first heard of Morihei Ueshiba through his colleague at the Imperial Japanese Naval Academy, Admiral Seikyo Asano, who was studying Daito-ryu aiki jujutsu (the forerunner of aikido) under Ueshiba at Ayabe.
 In 1925, Takeshita went to Ayabe to see Ueshiba and was so impressed that he recommended Ueshiba to Yamamoto Gonnohyoe, a retired admiral and former Prime Minister of Japan.
 This recommendation caused Yamamoto to invite Ueshiba to Tokyo to provide demonstrations to the Japanese military and political elite.
 Ueshiba's stay was however interrupted by sickness and he had to return to his hometown of Tanabe.

 In February 1927, Takeshita invited Ueshiba to Tokyo again, and this time, Ueshiba settled there.
 Takeshita's influence was such that many military officers, government officials and members of the wealthy class began practicing Ueshiba's martial art.
 Takeshita was not only an admirer but also an ardent practitioner of aikido, despite his age (he was almost 50).
 He filled notebooks with descriptions of Ueshiba's techniques, and these descriptions provide insights into the development of aikido.